HDR Examinations - FAQs for staff

 If you believe you need to delegate responsibility to another staff member please contact our HDR Adviser.

-If you are the primary supervisor of a candidate, you need to select either the Deputy Head of School, Acting Head of School or Assoc Head of School (Research).
-The system will list alternative Head of School nominees for you to select to act as Head of School for this examination.
+If you are the primary supervisor of a candidate, you need to select either the Deputy Head of Academic Unit, Acting Head of Academic Unit, Assoc Head of School (Research) or HDR Coordinator.
+The system will list alternative Head of Academic Unit nominees for you to select to act as Head of Academic Unit for this examination.

 The recommendations an examiner can make and what they mean are explained on our examination outcomes page.